AGOberprieler/allcopol/README.md

 ### align_clusters

-This tool can be used to match clusters (pseudo-diploids) among multiple reconstructions.
-To avoid getting stuck in a local optimum, a tabu list is applied, whose size can be specified via the `-t` option - unlike `allcopol`, the heuristic used for this step seems to be relatively robust.
+This tool can be used to match clusters (subgenomes) among multiple reconstructions.
+To avoid getting stuck in a local optimum, a tabu list is applied, whose size can be specified via the `-t` option.
+Compared to `allcopol`, the heuristic used for this step seems to be relatively robust with respect to its parameters.
 `-n` sets the total number of optimization iterations.

 Applied to the matrix representation written above, the command